-Steps to consider when responding to chemical trespass.
+Steps to consider when responding to off-target chemical drift.

 - Report the incident to your organic certifying agency within 24 hours.
 They will likely order an additional inspection and their organic inspector may also take samples.